shaposhnikoff/my_medium_articles_starred/getting-started-with-aws-lambda-layers-for-python-6e10b1f9a5d.md

 ![](https://cdn-images-1.medium.com/max/2560/1*mLMOZXjUQXMmqUg-YfZXhw.png)

-Once the function is created, replace the generic function code with the one bellow.
+Once the function is created, replace the generic function code with the one below.

     import custom_func as cf